-Jacqui lives and works in the Jackson-Metro area of Central Mississippi, and remains plugged in to the City of New Orleans.
-She is a member of her local La Leche League chapter and that of the International Cesarean Awareness Network.
-Jacqui also serves on the board of the Birth Rights Bar Association and the nascent Mississippi Center for Birth and Breastfeeding Equity.
+Jacqui lives in the Pine Belt region of Mississippi, but she works across the state and in Louisiana as well.
+She serves on the board of the Birth Rights Bar Association and the Mississippi Center for Birth and Breastfeeding Equity.
 As a Madriella trained birth and postpartum doula, Jacqui offers emotional, educational, and physical support to local families.
 As a Class II fellow with the W.K.
 Kellogg Foundation Community Leadership Network with the Center for Creative Leadership®, Jacqui leverages the power of community engagement to find solutions to the problems created by the dysfunctional American maternity care system.